-Vendor management has been around for years.
-Having a firm grasp on the companies with whom you are doing business is not new, but the regulatory expectations continue to evolve and grow.
+Vendor management, or third party risk management as it’s more commonly referred to, has been around for years.
+Having a firm grasp on the vendors with whom you are doing business isn’t new, but the regulatory expectations continue to evolve and grow at a rapid pace.

-Whether you’re dealing with the very basic supplier or the most cutting-edge high-tech company, there are certain things you should discern about every vendor.
+Whether you’re dealing with the very basic supplier or the most cutting-edge high-tech organization, there are certain things you should discern about every vendor.

-The basics of vendor management are well-explained in regulatory guidance (e.g., FDIC FIL 44-2008, FIL 3-2012; OCC Bulletin 29-2013), but to summarize some of the guiding principles, let’s review… a well-managed and functioning program should include at least these 5 core elements:
+The basics of vendor management are well-explained in regulatory guidance (e.g., FDIC FIL 44-2008, FIL 3-2012; OCC Bulletin 29-2013, OCC Bulletin 7-2017), but to summarize some of the guiding principles, let’s review… a well-managed and functioning program should include at least these 6 core elements:

 1. Due Diligence Standards

-Know the company with whom you are doing business.
+Set due diligence standards around vendor selection.
+Know the organization with whom you’re doing business.
 Determine their good standing and licensing to conduct business.
 Learn about their reputation and gather documents to show they are a well-managed and compliant operation.

 2. Assess the risk